Some turns of phrase just go over better than others, and you don’t need a huge vocabulary or a fancy accent to pull them off.

 3. “If I may, I’d like to add…”

-This is a polite way to signal your desire to contribute to the conversation.
+This is a polite way to make your desire to contribute to the conversation clear without interrupting or railroading anyone else.
 It shows that you value other people’s opinions while also wanting to share your own insights.
-It’s a subtle way to ensure your voice is heard without dominating the discussion.
+It’s a good way to ensure your voice is heard without dominating the discussion.
+After all, you’ve got a voice, so why shouldn’t you use it?

 4. “To the best of my knowledge…”